Here's what you should know about the massive layoff, as well as the expansion.

 "We had been gifted 23 shares of Carvana stock.
-It was over $3,000 in the time I was gifted it," said Sergio Silva, one of the laid off Carvana employees.
+It was over $3,000 in the time I was gifted it," said Sergio Silva, one of the laid-off Carvana employees.
 "It’s only $900 today."

-How were workers laid off?
+How were the workers laid off?

 According to Silva, workers were laid off in a Zoom meeting.

-"The zoom meeting itself, I thought was handled really poorly," said Silva.
+"The Zoom meeting itself, I thought was handled really poorly," said Silva.
 "No questions, and actually I feel like it was a pre-recorded video."